Heavy Flavour Jet Substructure: Comparison to Monte Carlo

 We show the numerical comparison between our resummed results and Monte Carlo simulations in figure~\ref{fig:MC-comp-ungroomed}, for the ungroomed jets with $\alpha=1$, and in figure~\ref{fig:MC-comp-groomed}, for the jets groomed with mMDT.
 We consider high-$p_t$ (above 750~GeV) jets at central rapidities ($|y|<2.5$).
 Jets are defined with the anti-$k_t$ algorithm, with $R_0=0.4$.
 On the left we show the ECFs, $e_2^\alpha$ at the top and $\dot{e}_2^\alpha$ at the bottom; on the right we show two of the angularities, $\lambda^\alpha$ at the top and $\mathring{\lambda}^\alpha$ at the bottom.
 We exclude the dotted versions of the angularities from this comparison because the presence of the end-point makes our calculation inadequate.
 We also refrain from showing $\mathring{\lambda}^\alpha_0$ distribution because at $\mathcal{O}(\as)$ it coincides with $\lambda^\alpha$.
 For the NLL calculation, the transverse momentum is $p_t=750$~GeV, with $\as(p_t R_0)=0.1$.

+All resummed results are supplemented with an uncertainty band.
+This is obtained by replacing the argument of the strong coupling $p_t R_0 \to x_{R} \, p_t R_0$ and by rescaling the observable $v \to x_v v$ while adding appropriate counterterms to mantain NLL accuracy.
+In order to provide a rough assessment of the theoretical uncertainty on the ratio in the region around the dead-cone transition, both $x_R$ and $x_v$ are varied independently $\frac{1}{2}\leq x_{R,v}\leq 2$ and the respective uncertainties are combined in quadrature.

 All plots demonstrate that, while by construction our analytic calculation become sensitive to mass effects around the transition point $\frac{m}{p_t R_0}$, all Monte Carlo simulation show a ratio that deviates from unity at much larger observable values.
 This can be partially explained by the fact that for each emission the dead cone opening angle is set by the energy of emitter, while in our resummed calculations it is always fixed by the energy of the hard parton\footnote{We thank Leticia Cunqueiro Mendez for discussions on this point.}.
 We note that the ratio for $\dot{e}_2^\alpha$ shows a weird dip to the left of the dead cone, which is even more pronounced when grooming is applied.
 This is entirely driven by the $\mathcal{O}(\as)$ correction, which is negative for this observable.
 On the other hand, the same correction for the angularities moves the resummed curves closer to the Monte Carlo results, both for ungroomed and groomed jets.
+The theoretical uncertainty of the NLL result is rather large.
+On the one hand, this is reassuring because it is of the same order as the observed discrepancy between the Monte Carlo predictions.
+On the other hand, the large uncertainty reduces the size of the dead-cone effect.
+We believe that this situation can be partially improved by a complete matching to fixed-order predictions, which is work in progress.
+However, this also motivates the calculation of full NNLL corrections that are only partially accounted for in our current results.